Polariton Creation in Coupled Cavity Arrays with Spectrally Disordered Emitters: Discussion

 These TCHM systems can ostensibly be realized in a number of photonic frameworks, from atoms in mirrored cavities, to quantum dots in nanophotonics.
 It is difficult, however, to experimentally create atom-based systems that couple multiple cavities together and to create large numbers of quantum dots that emit within the relatively modest range of disorder that we have shown will recreate polariton dynamics.
 As such, the most likely experimental realization of our systems will be in color center based nanophotonics.

 0.20in \textbf{Acknowledgements} M.R. and V.A.N. acknowledge support by the National Science Foundation CAREER award 2047564.
 R.T.S.~was supported by the grant DE‐SC0014671 funded by the U.S. Department of Energy, Office of Science.
+M.R., V.A.N. and R.T.S.
+M.R. and R.T.S. acknowledge support by the University of California Multicampus Research Programs and Initiatives (CIRQIT pilot award).